Australian Capital Territory: Education

-Almost all educational institutions in the Australian Capital Territory are located within Canberra.
-The ACT public education system schooling is normally split up into Pre-School, Primary School (K-6), High School (7–10) and College (11–12) followed by studies at University or Institute of Technology.
-Many private high schools include years 11 and 12 and are referred to as colleges.
-Children are required to attend school until they turn 17 under the ACT Government's "Learn or Earn" policy.
+Almost all educational institutions in the territory are located within Canberra.
+The territory government ("public" sector) school system is mostly divided into Pre-School, Primary School (K-6), High School (7–10) and College (11–12).
+Many private sector high schools include years 11 and 12 and are referred to as colleges.
+Children are required to attend school until they turn 17 under the territory government's "Learn or Earn" policy.

-In February 2004 there were 140 public and non-governmental schools in ACT; 96 were operated by the Government and 44 are non-Government.
-In 2005, there were 60,275 students in the ACT school system.
+In February 2004 there were 140 public and non-governmental schools in the territory; 96 operated by the government and 44 independently.
+In 2005, there were 60,275 students in the territory school system.
 59.3% of the students were enrolled in government schools with the remaining 40.7% in non-government schools.
 There were 30,995 students in primary school, 19,211 in high school, 9,429 in college and a further 340 in special schools.

-As of May 2004, 30% of people in the ACT aged 15–64 had a level of educational attainment equal to at least a bachelor's degree, significantly higher than the national average of 19%.
+As of May 2004, 30% of people in the territory aged 15–64 had a level of educational attainment equal to at least a bachelor's degree, significantly higher than the national average of 19%.
 The two main tertiary institutions are the Australian National University (ANU) in Acton and the University of Canberra (UC) in Bruce.
 There are also two religious university campuses in Canberra: Signadou is a campus of the Australian Catholic University and St Mark's Theological College is a campus of Charles Sturt University.
 Tertiary level vocational education is also available through the multi-campus Canberra Institute of Technology (CIT).

 The Australian Defence Force Academy (ADFA) and the Royal Military College, Duntroon (RMC) are in the suburb of Campbell in Canberra's inner northeast.
 ADFA teaches military undergraduates and postgraduates and is officially a campus of the University of New South Wales while Duntroon provides Australian Army Officer training.

 The Academy of Interactive Entertainment (AIE) offers courses in computer game development and 3D animation.

 Sport

-The Australian Capital Territory is home to a number of major professional sports league franchise teams including the ACT Brumbies (Rugby Union), Canberra United (Football), Canberra Raiders (Rugby League) and the Canberra Capitals (Basketball).
+The territory is home to a number of major professional sports league franchise teams including the ACT Brumbies (Rugby Union), Canberra United (Soccer), Canberra Raiders (Rugby League), Canberra Capitals (Basketball) and the Canberra Chill (Field Hockey).

+Big Bash League matches and other international cricket matches are held at the Manuka Oval.
+The ACT Comets (also known as the Canberra Comets) are a cricket team in the territory.
+The Comets are the premier team of Cricket ACT which is affiliated with Cricket Australia.

 The Prime Minister's XI (Cricket), started by Robert Menzies in the 1950s and revived by Bob Hawke in 1984, has been played every year at Manuka Oval against an overseas touring team.

-The Greater Western Sydney Giants (Australian Rules) play three regular season matches a year and one pre-season match in Canberra at Manuka Oval.
+The Greater Western Sydney Giants (Football) play three regular season matches a year and one pre-season match in Canberra at Manuka Oval.